awaxye/BME547/Lectures/Lecture4Jan25.md

 git log or git pull can also tell you but dangerous to git pull blindly

 ### Forking Repository
+* Fork button is on upper right of window.
+Click insights to see a list of forks
 * If you don't have Collaborator access to a repository, you can still create a Pull Request from a *fork* of that repository.
 * You *must* commit your changes on a branch of your forked-repository; trying to issue a Pull Request from your `master` branch will cause headaches.